acorn-io/acorn-oss-workshop/steps/secret.md

 </pre>
 </details>

-Note: you can find more information about secrets in [the official documentation](https://docs.acorn.io/authoring/secrets)
+Note: you can find more information about secrets in [the Acorn documentation](https://docs.acorn.io/authoring/secrets)

 Note: In this step we explained how to define and use a secret of type basic in the Acornfile and also how we can use a secret created from the command line.
 We focused on the connection to the *db* container but we could use the same approach to secure the connection to *redis*.
-In that case we would rather use a secret of type template because redis defines usernames and passwords as acls in a configuration file.

 [Previous](./ops.md)
 [Next](./volumes.md)